Swimmable, drinkable, fishable water for everyone.

 Swim Drink Fish has been working for a swimmable, drinkable, fishable future since its launch in 2001.

-Swim Drink Fish operates four programs: Great Lakes Challenge, Lake Ontario Waterkeeper, Swim Guide, and Watermark Project and delivers programs in Western Canada in collaboration with Fraser Riverkeeper and North Saskatchewan Riverkeeper.
-Each program has a specific mission that contributes to the goal of building a national movement of active, informed, and engaged individuals working to ensure their communities can swim, drink, and fish forever.
+Swim Drink Fish operates seven initiatives: Great Lakes Challenge, Lake Ontario Waterkeeper, Fraser Riverkeeper, North Saskatchewan Riverkeeper, Swim Guide, Watermark Project, and Great Lakes Guide.
+Each initiative has a specific mission that contributes to the goal of building a national movement of active, informed, and engaged individuals working to ensure their communities can swim, drink, and fish forever.

 President, Swim Drink Fish